-Review and Consideration of asphalt seal bids: Three bids were received to pave and/or seal the main entry into the EMS and Fire section of the Community Services Building.
+Review and Consideration of asphalt seal bids: Three bids were received to seal the parking lots of the Community Services Building.
 After reviewing all three bids, the Motion by Petersen that we accept the bid from Northern Seal Coating for $10,415.25 pending re-writing the Estimate to include warranty information, crack fill, sealer and white stripes was seconded and passed 4-0.

 Public Comment: None